WebKit/WebKit/Source/WebKit/WPEPlatform/docs/compiling.md

 ## Build-time availability

-WPEPlatform is gated behind WPE WebKit's `ENABLE_WPE_PLATFORM` CMake option.
-This option defaults to `ON`, but it can be turned off (and it cannot be combined with `ENABLE_WPE_1_1_API`), so **distribution packages may still ship without it**.
-Before assuming any of the modules above exist on a target, confirm that WPE WebKit was built with `-DENABLE_WPE_PLATFORM=ON`, or probe for the module from your build
-system:
+Since 2.56, WPEPlatform is always part of WPE WebKit: every build of the 2.0 API includes it, and there is no build-time option to leave it out.
+The WPE 1.1 API (`ENABLE_WPE_1_1_API`) is the only build without it.
+In 2.54 it could still be disabled at build time, so if your application must also work against that release, probe for the module from your build system:

 ```sh
 pkg-config --exists wpe-platform-2.0 && echo present